Evian Christ: Life and career

 In 2013, Kanye West reached out to Leary to produce material for his then-upcoming record Yeezus.
-West flew him out to Paris, where he worked with in-house engineers and producers to create the album track "I’m In It."
-By the end of the year, West signed Evian Christ to his publishing house, DONDA.
-In the same year, Leary attended the Red Bull Music Academy in New York City.
+He was flown out to Paris, where he worked with West's in-house engineers and producers to create the album track "I'm In It".
+West additionally later signed Evian Christ to his publishing house, Donda.
+In November of 2013 he hosted the first edition of his now infamous club night: TranceParty.
+Across two nights at London's Corsica Studios and Manchester's The Basement respectively, Leary hosted artists such as Arca, Lukid and Holy Other.
+In the same year, Leary also attended the Red Bull Music Academy in New York City.